What is hyperhidrosis?

 - Malfunction of electronic equipment such as keypads and trackpads

-- Prone to blistering type of hand dermatitis (pompholyx)
+- Prone to a blistering type of hand dermatitis (pompholyx)

 - Affects soles of the feet